moezali1/dhai130/README.md

 8. **Install Required Libraries:**

-   - Now, install all the required libraries listed in the `requirements.txt` file using pip.
+   - Now, install all the required libraries isted in the `requirements.txt` file using pip.
 Make sure you have Python and pip installed on your system.
 Run the following command:
      ```
      pip install -r requirements.txt
      ```